citp/privacy-policy-historical/t/th/thu/thumbshots.com.md

 We may on occasion combine information we receive online with outside records to enhance our ability to market to you those products or services that may be of interest to you.

-Finally, the Smartdevil sites covered by this Privacy Notice will not use or transfer personally identifiable information provided to us in ways unrelated to the ones described above without also providing you with an opportunity to opt out of these unrelated uses.  ** ** ****
+Finally, the Smartdevil sites covered by this Privacy Notice will not use or transfer personally identifiable information provided to us in ways unrelated to the ones described above without also providing you with an opportunity to opt out of these unrelated uses.

-**Cookies & Web Beacons**
+Cookies & Web Beacons

 To enhance your experience with our sites, many of our web pages use "cookies."
 Cookies are text files we place in your computer's browser to store your preferences.
 Cookies, by themselves, do not tell us your e-mail address or other personally identifiable information unless you choose to provide this information to us by, for example, registering at one of our sites.
 However, once you choose to furnish the site with personally identifiable information, this information may be linked to the data stored in the cookie.
 We use cookies to understand site usage and to improve the content and offerings on our sites.

-"Web beacons" are small pieces of code placed on a web page to monitor the behaviour and collect data about the visitors viewing a web page.
-We may use web beacons on this site from time to time for this and other purposes. ** **
+"Web beacons" are small pieces of code placed on a web page to monitor the behavior and collect data about the visitors viewing a web page.
+We may use web beacons on this site from time to time for this and other purposes.

-**Collection of Information by Third-Party Sites, Ad Servers, and Sponsors**
+Collection of Information by Third-Party Sites, Ad Servers, and Sponsors

 Some of our sites contain links to other sites whose information practices may be different than ours.
-Visitors should consult the other sites' privacy notices as we have no control over information that is submitted to, or collected by, these third parties. ** **
+Visitors should consult the other sites' privacy notices as we have no control over information that is submitted to, or collected by, these third parties.

-**Our Commitment to Security**
+Our Commitment to Security

-We have put in place appropriate physical, electronic, and managerial procedures to safeguard and help prevent unauthorized access, maintain data security, and correctly use the information we collect online. ** **
+We have put in place appropriate physical, electronic, and managerial procedures to safeguard and help prevent unauthorized access, maintain data security, and correctly use the information we collect online.

+How to Contact Us

-**How to Contact Us** If you have any questions or concerns about the Smartdevil online policy for this site or its implementation you may [contact us](mailto:support@smartdevil.com?subject=Thumbshots.com%20Privacy%20Issues).  ** **
+If you have any questions or concerns about the Smartdevil online policy for this site or its implementation you may contact us at [support@smartdevil.com](mailto:support%40smartdevil.com?subject=Thumbshots.com%20Privacy%20Issues).

-**Updates & Effective Date**
+Updates & Effective Date

 From time to time, we may update this privacy notice.
 We will notify you about material changes in the way we treat personally identifiable information by placing a notice on our site.
 We encourage you to periodically check back and review this policy so that you always will know what information we collect, how we use it, and to whom we disclose it.